 Allegations of Misconduct

 If you are faced with allegations of academic misconduct, you are strongly encouraged to seek guidance from your College Registrar’s office.
-The Code of Behaviour on Academic Matters specifies the steps to be followed for any allegation of academic misconduct.
+The Code of Behaviour on Academic Matters specifies the steps to be followed in the case of any allegation of academic misconduct.

 You will have an opportunity to meet with your instructor to discuss the matter.
 If your instructor believes that an offence has occurred, they are required to forward the matter to the department Chair (or Chair’s designate).
 Your instructor is not authorized to impose a penalty.